LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention: METHOD

 \subsection{Convolution Attention Encoder}

-Multi-scale features play a significant role in semantic segmentation since semantic segmentation tasks usually need to process objects of different size in a singe image.
-A common approach to extract multi-scale features is to use a combination of a set of convolutions having different receptive fields, then fusing these respective fields, such as ~\cite{cortinhal2020salsanext}.
-Inspired by SegNext~\cite{guo2022segnext}, we propose a novel multi-scale convolution attention module (MSCA).
+Multi-scale features are crucial in semantic segmentation as they enable the processing of objects of varying sizes in a single image.
+To extract these features, a conventional method involves using convolutions with different receptive fields and fusing their respective fields as shown in~\cite{cortinhal2020salsanext}.
+Inspired by SegNext~\cite{guo2022segnext}, we propose a novel multi-scale convolution attention (MSCA) module customized for our problem domain.
+In contrast to the original version in SegNext, we have made significant modifications and adaptations.
+These include resizing the MSCN convolutional kernel to suit lidar data, replacing the GELU activation function with SiLU to enhance efficiency while maintaining accuracy, and optimizing the BasicBlock structure to fully utilize MSCN's capabilities.

-As depicted in Fig.\ref{fig:third} (b), MSCA consists of three parts: a depth-wise convolution to aggregate local information, multi-branch depth-wise strip convolutions to capture multi-scale context, and an $1\times1$ convolution to model relationship between different channels.
-Finally, the output of $1 \times 1$ convolution is used as attention weights directly to re-weight the input of MSCA.
-In addition, we adopt the pyramid structure for our encoder following ~\cite{he2016deep, zhao2021fidnet} and the building block in the encoder is composed with a $3\times3$ convolution layer and MSCA as shown in Fig.\ref{fig:third} (a).
+As shown in Fig. \ref{fig:third} (b), the MSCA module comprises three parts: a depth-wise convolution to aggregate local information, multi-branch depth-wise strip convolutions to capture multi-scale context, and a $1 \times 1$ convolution to model the relationship between different channels.
+Finally, the output of the $1\times1$ convolution is utilized directly as attention weights to re-weight the input of MSCA.
+Moreover, we follow ~\cite{zhao2021fidnet} in adopting the pyramid structure for our encoder.
+The building block in the encoder, as depicted in Fig.\ref{fig:third} (a), consists of a $3\times3$ convolution layer and MSCA.